Treatment Options - Ixazomib (MLN9708)

 Preliminary evidence of ixazomib’s effectiveness was seen in a Phase I trial in patients with relapsed and/or refractory myeloma.
 In this trial, approximately 57 patients, many of whom had received prior Velcade, Revlimid, and Thalomid, and some who had become refractory to these agents, received single-agent ixazomib twice a week for 2 weeks out of a 3-week cycle.
 Of 46 evaluable patients in this study, 1 patient achieved a complete response, 5 patients achieved a partial response, and 1 patient achieved a minor response.
 Most side effects were mild or moderate in severity and were manageable.
 Severe side effects included lowwhite blood cell and platelet counts, fatigue, and rash.
 Peripheral neuropathy, a side effect sometimes seen with Velcade, was infrequently seen in this study and no severe cases were reported.

-An ongoing Phase I study is evaluating ixazomib given on a weekly schedule in patients with relapsed and refractory myeloma.
-Preliminary results suggest that weekly ixazomib dosing may be better tolerated than twice-weekly dosing, and no severe peripheral neuropathy was reported in this study.
-Early signs of anti-myeloma activity have been observed.
+Final results of a Phase I study that evaluated single-agent ixazomib given on a weekly schedule in patients with relapsed and/or refractory myeloma suggest that weekly ixazomib dosing may be better tolerated than twice-weekly dosing.

 In a Phase I/II trial, weekly ixazomib is also being evaluated in combination with standard dose Revlimid and dexamethasone in patients with newly diagnosed myeloma.
 Preliminary results from 52 patients treated at the highest acceptable dose of ixazomib show a 90% overall response rate, with 58% of subjects achieving a very good response rate or better, including a complete response rate of 23%.
 Severe side effects were infrequent and included rash, low white blood cell and platelet counts, nausea, diarrhea, back pain, and fatigue.
 There were few instances of severe peripheral neuropathy (2 patients).
 Based on these results, a Phase III trial is planned.